 LSD also has a scene where Adarsh is setting up the room where he will seduce the girl so he can sell a pornographic clip.
 In this scene he is alone and simulates sex for the surveillance camera to see what it would look like.
-As he does, the audience yells out - Bharat Mata ki jai (hail Mother India) for no apparent reason other than that is some kind of collective cry or call for action.
+As he does, the audience yells out - Bharat Mata ki jai (hail Mother India) and Zindabad (long live) for no apparent reason other than that is some kind of collective cry or call for action.